dashbase/dashbase-quickstart/README.md

 qtd2ph6mj87a        dashbase-core_api                            replicated          1/1                 dashbase/api:latest                       *:9876->9876/tcp
 ...
 ```
+Check the [Troubleshooting](https://github.com/dashbase/dashbase-quickstart#troubleshooting) section if the output is not as expected.

 *Note: On the same Cluster Overview UI noted above, you will now see the new table that you just created, ingesting no data.